 October – November: Cooler temperatures with occasional showers.

 December – February: Cold season with occasional snowfall.

 What to Wear in Bhutan

 I’ve made a suggested Bhutan packing list below for what to wear in Bhutan.
 Outdoor clothing can be pricey but you absolutely can get good products online and from outdoor clothing stores without breaking the bank.

 Good walking boots are imperative when travelling in Bhutan.
 Whether you choose to focus your itinerary on trekking or on cultural experiences, chances are that you will be embarking on a hike or two (if you don’t hike the Tiger’s Nest, did you even go to Bhutan?!)

 I personally prefer a full boot rather than sneaker style hiking shoes – they provide you with better ankle support and are more versatile for use on different terrains.
 Even in towns and cities in Bhutan, you will note that the paths are often slightly uneven with plumbing and debris sticking out from the ground.
 As such, it’s better to have good footwear.

-You don’t have to get a clunking great pair of heavy workman style boots.
+You don’t have to get a clunking great pair of heavy workman-style boots.
 Instead, you can opt for a mid-weight hiking boot.
-That then means that you have a little more support than simply wearing sneakers or trail shoes but you don’t really notice the weight difference.
+That then means that you have a little more support than simply wearing sneakers or trail shoes.
+There is a small weight difference but it is barely noticeable.